 According to Statistics Norway, "the life expectancy is 77 for males and 82 for females.
-After World War II, tuberculosis and other communicable diseases claimed the most number of lives.
-In 1960-70s, cardiovascular diseases became the most common cause of death."
-Today, the instances of these diseases have diminished.
+After World War II, tuberculosis and other communicable diseases claimed the most number of lives. “

 If you have an existing health insurance policy before moving, clarify with the medical insurance company that your coverage is valid in Norway, and if emergency costs such as medical evacuation and hospital expenses will be taken care of.